 The Clinical Guidelines on Management of Opioid Therapy for Chronic Pain, issued by the United States Department of Veterans Affairs (“VA”) and Department of Defense (“DOD”) in 2010, notes that their review revealed a lack of solid evidence-based research on the efficacy of long-term opioid therapy.

-Manufacturer and Distributor Defendants Violated their Requirements to Prevent Diversion and Report Suspicious Orders under Virginia and Federal Law.
+Manufacturer, Distributor, and Pharmacy Defendants Violated their Requirements to Prevent Diversion and Report Suspicious Orders under Virginia and Federal Law.

-In addition to their common law duties, Manufacturer and Distributor Defendants are subject to statutory and regulatory requirements under Virginia law.
+In addition to their common law duties, Manufacturer, Distributor, and Pharmacy Defendants are subject to statutory and regulatory requirements under Virginia law.
 Virginia imposes numerous substantive requirements on parties involved in the distribution chain of opioids and other controlled substances.
 These requirements include providing adequate inventory control and security of opioids to prevent diversion, and reporting suspicious orders of opioids to the Virginia Board of Pharmacy.
 Virginia law also explicitly requires parties involved in the distribution chain of controlled substances such as opioids to comply with the requirements of the Controlled Substances Act, 21 U.S.C. § 801 et seq. (the “CSA”), and its implementing regulations.
 Virginia, in adopting the requirements of the CSA and its implementing regulations, indicated that it, like Congress when it passed the CSA, had concerns about “the widespread diversion of [controlled substances] out of legitimate channels into the illegal market.”
 H.R.
 Rep. No. 91-1444, 1970 U.S.C.C.A.N.
 4566, 4572.

 The opioid epidemic was further fueled by Defendants’ failure to follow the specific mandates in Virginia law and the CSA requiring them to help ensure that highly addictive drugs are not diverted to illegal use.
 The brunt of the opioid epidemic could have been, and should have been, prevented if Defendants had fulfilled their duties set by statute, regulation, and common law.
 Defendants, who operate at every level of the opioid supply chain, had an obligation and duty to act.
-They did not – and the country, including Rockbridge County, paid the price.
+They did not—and the country, including Halifax County, paid the price as excess opioids were diverted into the black market.

+Recognizing that highly addictive drugs like opioids can be easily abused and diverted to the black market, Virginia enacted the Virginia Drug Control Act, and Congress enacted the CSA.

+First, the DEA sets limits on the quantity of Schedule II controlled substances – such as opioids – that may be produced in the United States in any given year.
+See 21 U.S.C. § 826(a); 28 C.F.R. § 0.100.
+The DEA determines these quotas based on a variety of data including sales, production, inventories, and exports.
+The DEA can and does lower quotas as a means of addressing abuse and diversion.

-Recognizing that highly addictive drugs like opioids can be easily abused and diverted to the black market, Virginia, in the Virginia Drug Control Act, and Congress, in the CSA, sought to combat diversion of prescription narcotics by providing for a closed system of drug distribution in which manufacturers, wholesalers/distributors, and retail and mail-order pharmacies must register with the Virginia Board of Pharmacy and the DEA.
+Second, Congress anticipated that highly addictive prescription drugs like opioids could be abused and diverted to the black market.
+The CSA thus sought to combat diversion of prescription narcotics by providing for a closed system of drug distribution in which manufacturers, wholesalers/distributors, and retail pharmacies must register with the Virginia Board of Pharmacy and the DEA.
 Every registrant, in turn, is charged with being vigilant in deciding whether a customer, be it a pharmacy, wholesaler, or end customer, can be trusted to deliver or use controlled prescription narcotics only for lawful purposes.
 See, e.g. Va.
 Code Ann. § 54.1-3435; Va.
 Code Ann. § 54.1-3303; 21 U.S.C. § 823(e).
 Specifically, every registrant is required to “maintain effective control against diversion of particular controlled substances into other than legitimate medical, scientific, and industrial channels.”
 21 U.S.C. § 823(b)(1).